NJBow/CV/README.md

 Vital when organising events at university, and reaching a Minimum Viable Product during my software development projects.

 A specific example would be the AudioDash product.
 In a team of 5 we were given a 2 week period to create an MVP of our chosen product.
 By the beginning of the second week, we had nothing aside from 14 lines of code on a single file, due to lack of direction.
-I brought the team together by undertaking regular stand-ups, Mob reviews and intense pair-programming leading to us producing an MVP product with additional bonus features.
+I brought the team together by undertaking regular stand-ups, mob reviews and intense pair-programming leading to us producing an MVP product with additional bonus features.

-*Analytical Approach*
+*Analytical approach*

-An ability that has flourished through work related and cultural experiences. my first real instinct to visually analyse came from study of individual Giraffes on a conservancy, this flourished in university and throughout my coding experience and has been invaluable towards Test Driven Development and bug fixing.
+An ability that has flourished through work related and cultural experiences.
+My first real instinct to visually analyse came from study of individual giraffes on a conservancy, this flourished in university and throughout my coding experience and has been invaluable towards Test Driven Development and bug fixing.

 #### Education and Experience